BE A GOOD NEIGHBOR: Manage runoff to reduce flooding, erosion damage, and water pollution.

 Areas with Special Requirements

-The NYS SPDES General Permit for Stormwater Discharges from Construction Activity (GP-0-08-001) cannot be used for construction activities in areas that:
+The NYS SPDES General Permit for Stormwater Discharges from Construction Activity (GP-0-20-001) cannot be used for construction activities in areas that:

-- are tributary to waters of the state classified as AA or AA-s; and
+- are tributary to drinking water sources (classified as AA or AA-s); and

-- disturb land with no existing impervious cover and where the Soil Slope Phase is identified as an E or F on the USDA Soil Survey.
+- disturb land with no existing impervious cover and soils indicative of steep slopes (Soil Slope Phase of D with slopes greater than 25%, E, or F on the USDA Soil Survey).

 Construction activities in these areas must instead be covered by an individual SPDES permit from NYS.
-In the STC region, this special requirement applies to watershed draining into the following AA waterbodies:
+In the STC region, this special requirement applies to watersheds draining into the following drinking water sources:

 - Keuka Lake